 - The position description must offer a substantive learning position, and support its work for social justice.

 - Positions should be both challenging and of a reasonable workload.

 Supervision & Mentoring

-- Quality training and supervision for the Volunteer are expected.
-The experience, longevity, and accessibility of the Volunteer’s direct supervisor are key factors.
+- Quality training and supervision are expected.
+The experience, longevity, and accessibility of the direct supervisor are key factors.

-- One of the things volunteers hope to receive from their year of service is a deeper understanding of the barriers to social justice, and the ways that people work to bring them down, whether through meeting basic needs or through challenging unjust dynamics in society.
-A successful Volunteer placement is interested in mentoring by example and with supportive supervision.
+- One of the things fellows hope to receive from their year of service is a deeper understanding of the barriers to social justice, and the ways that people work to bring them down, whether through meeting basic needs or through challenging unjust dynamics in society.
+A successful placement is interested in mentoring by example and with supportive supervision.